djsegal/zelus_assessment/README.md

 # Zelus Sports Analytics Tech Assessment
-This repository contains the code and data for the technical assessment from Zelus Sports Analytics.
+This repository contains the code and data for the ML engineer technical assessment from Zelus Sports Analytics.

 ## Structure
 The repository is structured as follows: